 A normal Dachshund’s tail extends out from the spine in a straight line and slightly arching upward from its back.
 Its thickest point is from the rear end of your Dachshund and it should slowly taper to a point.
 The hair on its tail is long and sleek, but maybe a bit thicker than elsewhere on its body.

 A purebred Dachshund should have a long straight tail.
 If there are twists or kinks in the tail that could indicate a genetic flaw.
-Twists or kinks could also be from previous injury of the tail.
+Twists or kinks could also be from a previous injury to the tail.

 Disclaimer: This post may contain affiliate links.
 We only recommend high-quality products that are used and recommended by real owners.
 If you use these links to buy something we earn a small commission.